lyteword/chspurgeon-tod/volume-2/psalm-46.md

 **Verse 8.** *Behold the works of the Lord.*

-1\.They are worth beholding, for they are like himself; well becoming his infinite power, wisdom, justice,
+1\.
+They are worth beholding, for they are like himself; well becoming his infinite power, wisdom, justice,

-2\.Our eyes were given us for this very purpose—not for the beholding of vanity, not for the ensnaring or wounding of the soul; but for the use and honour of the Creator.
+2\.
+Our eyes were given us for this very purpose—not for the beholding of vanity, not for the ensnaring or wounding of the soul; but for the use and honour of the Creator.

-3\.The Lord delights to have his works beheld; ** he knows their excellency and perfection, and that the more they are seen and noted the more honour will accrue to the Maker of them.
+3\.
+The Lord delights to have his works beheld; ** he knows their excellency and perfection, and that the more they are seen and noted the more honour will accrue to the Maker of them.

-4\.None but we can do it; there is great reason then that we should carefully *behold,* etc.
+4\.
+None but we can do it; there is great reason then that we should carefully *behold,* etc.

-5\.This shall be of great benefit to ourselves. *Bishop Hall.*
+5\.
+This shall be of great benefit to ourselves. *Bishop Hall.*

 **Verse 8.** The desolations of the Lord, the consolation of his saints.

-1\.A declaration of what has happened.
+1\.
+A declaration of what has happened.

-2\.A promise of what shall be achieved. *Spurgeon's Sermons, No. 190.*
+2\.
+A promise of what shall be achieved. *Spurgeon's Sermons, No. 190.*

 **Verse 9.** The Great Peacemaker, or the principle of the gospel our only hope, for the total abolition of war.